-Common side effects include gastrointestinal upset, severe allergic reactions, bone marrow suppression .
+Common side effects include gastrointestinal upset, severe allergic reactions, and bone marrow suppression.
 It should not be used by people with a folate deficiency that has resulted in anemia.

 There is concern that it may increase the risk of cancer.
-Although it is occasionally used during pregnancy, it is not clear if pyrimethamine is safe for the baby.
+Although it is occasionally used during pregnancy, it is unclear if pyrimethamine is safe for the baby.

 Your doctor will prescribe another medicine (folic / folinic acid) to prevent blood problems caused by pyrimethamine.

 Pyrimethamine was discovered in 1952 and entered into medical use in 1953.
-It is on the World Health Organization’s Essential Medicines List, the most effective and safest medicines needed in a healthcare system.
+On the World Health Organization’s Essential Medicines List, it is the most effective and safest medicine needed in a healthcare system.

 How to use the pyrimethamine tablet